 DESTINATION NSW (DNSW)

-Their role is to market Sydney and NSW as one of the world’s premier tourism and major events destinations; to secure major sporting and cultural events; to work in partnership with Business Events Sydney to win major international conventions and incentive travel reward programs; to develop and deliver initiatives that will drive visitor growth throughout the State; and to achieve the NSW Government’s goal of tripling expenditure within the State’s visitor economy by 2030.
+DNSW markets Sydney and NSW as one of the world’s premier tourism and major events destinations.
+The government body works to secure major sporting and cultural events, work in partnership with Business Events Sydney to win major international conventions and incentive travel reward programs, develop and deliver initiatives that will drive visitor growth throughout the State, and achieve the NSW Government’s goal of tripling expenditure within the State’s visitor economy by 2030.

 DESTINATION SYDNEY SURROUNDS NORTH (DSSN)

 Destination Sydney Surrounds North (DSSN) is one of six Destination Networks formed as a result of the review by Destination NSW into the effectiveness and structure of regional tourism industry organisations.
 Destination Networks are ‘administration zones’ responsible for delivering on the NSW Government objective to double the Visitor Economy by 2020.
 The DSSN zone encompasses 13 local government areas being: Blue Mountains, Central Coast, Cessnock, Dungog, Hawkesbury, Lake Macquarie, Maitland, Muswellbrook, Newcastle, Penrith, Port Stephens, Singleton and Upper Hunter.